AdrianWMY/Adrian-Blog/content/blog/getting-started-with-react-hooks.md

 ---
-title: 'Getting Started with React Hooks'
+title: Getting Started with React Hooks
+date: 2024-03-20
+author: Adrian
+tags:
+  - React
+  - JavaScript
+  - Web Development
-description: 'A comprehensive guide to understanding and implementing React Hooks in your projects.
-Learn about useState, useEffect, useContext, and more.'
+description: A comprehensive guide to understanding and implementing React Hooks in your projects.
+Learn about useState, useEffect, useContext, and more.
-date: '2024-03-20'
-author: 'Adrian'
-tags: ['React', 'JavaScript', 'Web Development']
-thumbnail: '/images/blog/react-hooks.jpg'
+thumbnail: /images/blog/react-hooks.jpg
 ---
 # Getting Started with React Hooks

 React Hooks have revolutionized the way we write React components.
 They allow us to use state and other React features without writing class components.
 In this guide, we'll explore the most commonly used hooks and how to implement them in your projects.